crguezl/gh-org-members/README.md

 ]
 ```

-If the option `-c` is used but the `.csv` file is not specified via the `-p` option, it will use the most recent
+If the option `-c` is used, but the `.csv` file is not specified via the `-p` option, it will use the most recent
 `*.csv` file in your `Downloads` folder matching the regular expression pattern `/${org}.*\.csv/` where `org` refers to the specified or default
 organization: